bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-fixlet.md

 # visible flag of &lt;bes fixlet&gt; : boolean

-Returns `True` if the specified BES Fixlet is not globally or locally hidden.
+Returns `True` if the specified fixlet is not globally or locally hidden.

 # wizard data of &lt;bes fixlet&gt; : html